 a) To be generally eligible to participate in the Awards, applicants must meet the following requirements:

-i) applicants that are incorporated organizations must be registered in the European Union (“EU”) or in a European Free Trade Association member state (“EFTA”) (or, if unregistered, have their principal place of business there),
+i) applicants that are incorporated organizations must be registered in the EU, in an EFTA member state, or in the United Kingdom (or, if unregistered, have their principal place of business there),

-ii) individual applicants must be resident in the EU or EFTA and be 18 years old or over on the date of the application,
+ii) individual applicants must be resident in the EU, EFTA, or the United Kingdom and be 18 years old or over on the date of submitting the application,

 iii) individual applicants must not be employees, officers, or directors of any of the Organizers or their affiliates (or work for any of the Organizers or its affiliates in any other capacity, including as a contractor or on a temporary basis), or be the immediate family or living in the households of any such persons,